tlh45342/flask-example2/README.md

 ## STRUCTURE

     ├── cert.pem                    A fairly generic cert.
+    ├── Dockerfile                  Dockerfile to creaate as a container
     ├── key.pem                     The key for the above generic cert.
     ├── LICENSE                     Copy of the Apache 2.0 license ├── requirements.txt            module requirements
+    ├── install-service.sh          Shell script to install service script
     └── server.py                   Wsgi app

 ## LICENSE